Video Ads On Facebook: 4 Ideas To Help You Succeed

 This is especially good for more complex products such as software or appliances.
 Such products don’t immediately display their value at first glance, requiring more in-depth explanations to win customers over.

 Take the example from Dreamfarm below:

 The kitchen gadgets in the ad above don’t immediately demonstrate their use to customers.
 But Dreamfarm’s 41-second video clearly and concisely explains their function without a single word uttered.

 The key to explainer video ads is to be succinct.
 Facebook video ads between 5-15 seconds long are the most successful, so you need to be concise.

-Reduce your product to its most basic components and create a snappy clip that shows rather than tells.
+Reduce your product to its most basic components and create a short clip that shows rather than tells.

-Focus on your key features, your unique selling point that will immediately grab your target customer.
-This will hook them in, and serves as a launchpad for a demonstration of the rest of your product’s features.
+Focus on your critical features and unique selling points immediately grabbing your target customer.
+This will hook them in and serve as a launchpad to demonstrate the rest of your product’s features.

-Patrick Foster writes and edits for Ecommerce Tips, his digital hub for everything ecommerce.
-Novice entrepreneurs seeking to up their ecommerce game can find tips on everything from marketing and technical to design and dropshipping.
+Patrick Foster writes and edits for Ecommerce Tips, his digital hub for everything eCommerce.
+Novice entrepreneurs seeking to up their eCommerce game can find tips on everything from marketing and technology to design and drop shipping.
 Find them all on Twitter @myecommercetips.